Florida Marketplace Health Insurance Eligibility

 Basic Eligibility Requirements in Florida

-• Losing employer health coverage
+• Access to employer coverage

-• Losing Medicaid eligibility
+• Medicaid eligibility based on income and circumstances

 Many Florida residents qualify for premium tax credits (subsidies) that reduce monthly insurance costs.